-Rams need Rooney's reputation to rebuild - Steele
+'Rooney's reputation will help rebuild Derby'

 "He has not signed a player that he has paid for, he has never had a budget.
 He has had to scrap and fight to get players.
 He's got them because they've wanted to play for him."

-Steele, who was goalkeeping coach at Manchester United while Rooney was at the Red Devils, said England's all-time leading goalscorer will have impressed many prospective players with what he has achieved in a difficult situation at Pride Park in what is his first job in management
+Steele, goalkeeping coach at Manchester United while Rooney was at the club, said England's all-time leading goalscorer will have impressed prospective players with what he has achieved in a difficult situation at Pride Park in his first job in management.

 "Number one, they will [want to come] because of what he did as a player, but now for what he has done as a coach," Steele told BBC Radio Derby.